 - Having the total price of the project documented so an artist can not change the prices during the project

-- Delivery information such as who is responsible for the delivery of the product
+- Delivery information, such as who is responsible for delivering the artist’s work.

 - Refund policy

-Here are the key elements an artist commission contract should have:
+Here are the key elements an artist agreement should have:

 - Buyers name